rishabkharidhi/rishabkharidhi.github.io/index.md

 banner_subtitle: security engineer
 background_image: /images/background.jpeg

+about_button: https://www.rishabkharidhi.com/Rishab_Kharidhi_Resume.pdf # the link
+about_button_label: Download CV # the label on the button

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+page_url: /rishabkharidhi # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico